Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Methods

-\textbf{Contextual Analysis to Characterize the Roles of Grok.} We next sought to describe the roles that Grok plays on the X platform, based on a larger sample of 1,002 focal post chains stratified according to the frequency of each usage category, resulting in a minimum of 30 chains for the smallest category.
-Full counts by category are found in the Appendix (Table~\ref{tab:sample_weight}).
-Two authors then open-coded these posts, situating them in their full conversation threads, taking note of 1) the user and Grok behaviors exhibited; 2) the expectations the user appeared to have for the model; 3) the social context of the conversation thread in which the interaction occurred; and 4) where identifiable, the social function that the user's interaction with the model appeared to play on X. The authors then met and discussed their observations, using affinity diagramming to group observations into roles, and assigning representative posts and quotes from posts to illustrate the role.
+\textbf{Grok Roles: Taxonomy Construction.} We next sought to describe the roles that Grok plays on the X platform, based on a larger sample of 1,002 focal post chains stratified according to the frequency of each usage category, resulting in a minimum of 30 chains for the smallest category.
+Full counts by category are included in the Appendix Table~\ref{tab:sample_weight}.
+Two authors then open-coded these posts, situating them in their full conversation threads, taking note of 1) the user and Grok behaviors exhibited; 2) the expectations the user appeared to have for the model; 3) the social context of the conversation thread in which the interaction occurred; and 4) where identifiable, the social function that the user's interaction with the model appeared to play on X. The authors then met and discussed their observations, using affinity diagramming to group observations into roles, and assigning representative posts and quotes from posts to illustrate the~role.

-\textbf{Placing Roles in the Context of Prior Work.} After defining roles through contextual analysis, the authors sought to situate those roles in 1) the prior work on LLM uses and roles; and 2) the literature differentiating the function of social roles.
-For 1), the authors divided among themselves and reviewed a set of 17 prior studies on LLM uses and roles (Appendix Section ``LLM Usage Studies'').
-They then collated roles and uses observed in prior work, and identified the roles produced from this study that appear to reflect distinct patterns of usage compared to prior studies.
+\textbf{Grok Roles: Placing Roles in Context of Prior Work.} After defining roles through contextual analysis, we sought to situate those roles in 1) the prior work on LLM uses and roles; and 2) the literature differentiating the function of social roles.
+For 1), we collectively reviewed 17 prior studies on LLM uses and roles (Appendix Section \ref{app:llm_usage_studies}).
+We then collated roles and uses observed in prior work, and identified the roles produced from this study that appear to reflect distinct patterns of usage compared to prior studies.
 For 2), we plot roles on two axes.
 The first axis considers roles as supportive vs. constraining of user behavior on X, drawing on the supportive-autonomy vs. controlling social environments described in psychological theories of motivation \cite{oliver2008effects}.
 The second considers the function of roles as egocentric (concerned with the individual user) vs. allocentric (concerned with the broader social environment), drawing from the work of \citet{karahanna2018needs} on how social media platforms meet users' psychological needs.